nguyenduyhung20/iot-garden/README.md

 1. Fork the repository to your own GitHub account.
 2. Create a new branch from the `main` branch.
+3. Name convention: "feature/<Your feature>".
-3. Make your changes and commit them to your branch.
+4. Make your changes and commit them to your branch.
-4. Push your branch to your forked repository.
+5. Push your branch to your forked repository.
-5. Create a pull request from your branch to the `main` branch of the original repository.
+6. Create a pull request from your branch to the `main` branch of the original repository.

 ## License